Sven-I-Am/PHP-Price-Calculator/README.md

       * only need 1 parentID now
     * added more info to the price table calculation
     * styled the page a little bit
-    * next up: separate the calculations out of the view
+    * cleaned up `calculator` by separating out the sub calculations
+  * :exclamation: We are now done with all the must-haves and even have one of the nice-to-have features implemented
+  * It was a good day! :yay: